AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/markdown.rst

       * Indented item
   4. Fourth item

-Which will rendered like this:
+Which will be rendered like this:

 1. First item
 2. Second item